Crafting Your Palate

 Take Your Time: To truly taste in a way that educates your palate, you have to slow things down.
-The first taste is always a shock to the tongue, so take a small sip first, so then you can really focus on the flavours in your second taste.
-Take the second sip much slower allowing the liquid to roll around your mouth and the vapours to float into your nose.
+The first taste is always a shock to the tongue; So take a small sip first, so then you can really focus on the flavors in your second taste.
+Take the second sip much slower, allowing the liquid to roll around your mouth and the vapors to float into your nose.

-Taste: Be sure to taste every ingredient in your serve separately as to learn its flavour.
-Hold the sample in your mouth whilst assessing the flavour profiles.
-If its citrus notes what specifically do you taste, is it lime, lemon or orange?
+Taste: Be sure to taste every ingredient in your serve separately in order to learn its flavor.
+Hold the sample in your mouth while assessing the flavor profiles.
+If it's citrus notes, what specifically do you taste?
+Is it lime, lemon or orange?
 This will give you a better understanding of what to add when you are making a new cocktail or tweaking a drink to a guest’s preference.

-Record your reflections: Our sense of smell is closely linked with memory, so use expressive or emotive words to describe what you’re experiencing during the tasting.
-Jot down your initial thoughts on the aromas and flavours in each liquid, and over time these notes will help you identify distinct aspects of each spirit and discuss them more confidently.
+Record Your Reflections: Our sense of smell is closely linked with memory, so use expressive or emotive words to describe what you’re experiencing during the tasting.
+Jot down your initial thoughts on the aromas and flavors in each liquid, and over time, these notes will help you identify distinct aspects of each spirit and discuss them more confidently.

 Key tasting descriptors

-To help identify and become more aware of common flavours in different spirits, use the below descriptors to help you talk about different variants.
+To help identify and become more aware of common flavors in different spirits, use the below descriptors to help you talk about different variants.

-Gin - Herbal flavours such as coriander.
+Gin: Herbal flavors such as coriander.
 Also juniper berries, citrus and ginger

-Bourbon - Woody resin, caramel, toffee, honey, tropical and ripe fruity flavours, sweet treacle and fudge
+Bourbon: Woody resin, caramel, toffee, honey, tropical and ripe fruity flavors, molasses and fudge

 Blended Scotch - Sugary vanilla and honey, floral and perfumed, nutty, smokey, malt and fruit